 Wandele vaan Lambèr tot Lumière

-Or to translate the Limburg dialect into plain English: a walk from the St Lambert’s Church to Lumière.
-A 120-metre-long dry canal under Cabergerweg once again connects the Hoge and Lage Fronten as they had been in the past.
-When complete in 2019, people will be able to walk straight from the Lambertuskerk (St Lambert’s Church on Koningin Emmaplein square) via the Frontenpark to Lumière Cinema (Bassin) and go to see a film.
+Or to translate the Limburg dialect into plain English: a walk from the St Lambert’s Church to Lumière Cinema (Sphinxkwartier).
+A 120-metre-long dry canal under the Cabergerweg once again connects the Hoge and Lage Fronten as they had been in the past.
+People are now able to walk straight from the Lambertuskerk (St Lambert’s Church on Koningin Emmaplein square) via the Frontenpark to Lumière Cinema to see a film.
 They can also continue their walk and visit one of the other locations that make the Sphinxkwartier district so unique.

 City field: recreation and events